Krista Griffith

 Krista Mollee Griffith (born October 4, 1972) is an American politician.
-She is as a member of the Delaware House of Representatives, representing District 12.
+She is a Democratic member of the Delaware House of Representatives, representing district 12.

 Griffith was elected in the general election on November 6, 2018, winning 53 percent of the vote over incumbent Republican Deborah Hudson, who had been part of the Republican caucus leadership.
 Prior to her election, Griffith worked as a Deputy Attorney General in the Delaware Department of Justice.